A mutation-selection model for general genotypes with recombination: Definition of the dynamical system

 \section{Definition of the dynamical system}

-Recall that the state of the population at time $t \ge 0$ is given by a probability measure $P_t$ on $\G$ that is the distribution of a Poisson random measure with intensity measure $\rho_t$.
-Our informal description of the evolution of $\rho_t$, and hence of $P_t$, is (see equation \eqref{model_informal})
+The state of the population at time $t \ge 0$ is given by a probability measure $P_t$ on $\G$ that is the distribution of a Poisson random measure with intensity measure $\rho_t$.
+Our informal description of the evolution of $\rho_t$, and hence of $P_t$, is motivated by \eqref{E:model_informal}, restated here.
+In order to formalize this definition, it is convenient to introduce the following two objects. \\